No. 2 Stanford beats San Diego State 86-48 in season opener

 San Diego State: The Aztecs’ season opener vs. the Cardinal was a tough test for a team that hasn’t faced a top-two opponent since 2014, when they played at then-No. 2 South Carolina.

 Stanford: The Cardinal lost a quartet of key players in Lacie Hull, Lexie Hull, Alyssa Jerome and Anna Wilson after last season, but their five newcomers are already making an impact on the court.
-Nivar led the way in her Stanford debut, scoring 13 points with five rebounds.
+Nivar (13 points, 5 rebounds) and Talana Lepolo (11 assists) particularly impressed in their college debuts.

 UP NEXT